efeojar/openvas/README.md

   * Value: 1
 * Close Registry Editor.
 5. Restart the VM.
-Please note: In a Windows credential scan, these steps are taken to enhance scan efficiency and access to the target system.
+Just so you know, in a Windows credential scan, these steps are taken to enhance scan efficiency and access to the target system.
 Disabling Windows Firewall allows the scanning tool to communicate without port restrictions.
 Disabling User Account Control (UAC) prevents pop-up interruptions and enabling Remote Registry access is crucial for gathering system information.
 The "LocalAccountTokenFilterPolicy" registry key modification allows the scanning tool to access the target system's registry.
 These actions are temporary and specific to scanning tasks, as they might reduce security for normal system operation.

 # Make Configurations for Credentialed Scans (OpenVAS)
 1. Go to Configuration > Credentials > New Credential.